ALFA: Affordable Limbs for All, Kenya

 - Lee Say Kow, Lee Phoy Yin, Tam Yoke Chow, Lee Kooi Lean, Lee Yean Ching donated $5000 NZ / 2150 UK pounds

-The school for deaf children in Gulmi was destroyed by the Nepal earthquake.
-With no government funding available MEND took action.
-Rob, our Director, put his thinking cap on and designed a safe and simple low cost building based on the New Zealand ‘half round barn’.
+Rob, our Director, put his thinking cap on and designed a safe and simple low-cost building based on a New Zealand ‘half round barn’.
 This new and safe school is also home to 32 hearing-impaired children.
 They will learn downstairs and live upstairs.

 The school is made of sheet metal and pipe frames which should be flexible for any future earthquakes.
 The materials are easy and cheap to source in Nepal and light for porters to carry in this mountainous area.
-These shelters are also quick to build so we are considering this as a possible business opportunity for some of our members.

 The generous Bundeena community in New South Wales, Australia spent months fundraising to pay for the school and a local family donated new uniforms.